ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 inserting a large number of fake label-version pairs when a transparency log is first initialized.
-Similarly, KT also allows a service operator to obscure the rate at which "real" changes are made to the transparency log by padding "real" changes with the insertion of other fake label-version pairs such that it creates the outside appearance of a constant baseline rate of insertions.
+Similarly, KT also allows a service operator to obscure the rate at which "real" changes are made to the transparency log by padding "real" changes with the insertion of other fake label-version pairs, such that it creates the outside appearance of a constant baseline rate of insertions.

 ### Leakage to Third-Party